isabelcuddihy/BetterApp/README.md

-# BetterApp
+🎉 Better!
+App
-What is the Better! app?
+What is the Better!
+App? 🚶‍♂️🏆
 The Better!
-App encourages fitness habit building by having users challenge each other to step counting competitions Competitions are between 2 users and progress is measured by a battery icon showing how much progress a user have made toward their daily step goal
+App encourages fitness habit building by letting users challenge each other to step-counting competitions!

+Competitions are between 2 users, and progress is visually represented with a battery icon, showing how much of the daily step goal has been completed 🔋.
-The challenger with the most steps/goals met by the end of the competition is the winner!
+The winner is the challenger with the most steps or goals met by the end of the competition! 🏅 Integrated with Apple Health to ensure accurate step tracking 📱.
-Integrated with the Apple Health to ensure steps are counted Competition with your friends to ensure motivation and positive support
+Compete with your friends for motivation and positive support 💪.

-Our Target Audience
+🎯 Our Target Audience

-iPhone Users 18+:  Since the app integrates with Apple Health and is being developed in Swift, it is designed to be used on the iOS ecosystem.
+iPhone Users 18+: The app integrates with Apple Health and is developed in Swift, making it perfect for iOS users 📲.

-Fitness Enthusiasts: Individuals who are active and enjoy tracking their progress!
+Fitness Enthusiasts: People who love staying active and tracking their progress 🏃‍♀️.

-Competitive Individuals: People who are motivated by friendly competition and enjoy challenging their friends to meet fitness goals

-Why the Better!
-App: Our Significance
+Competitive Individuals: Those who enjoy a bit of friendly competition and pushing their limits! 🏋️‍♂️ Why the Better!
+App? 🤔
 The Better!
-App stands out by combining fitness and fun with a competitive edge.
-Unlike many fitness apps that are either purely social or strictly performance-focused, Better! brings a balanced approach, making walking enjoyable through friendly competition.
-By using visual progress with a battery icon, users can easily track their step goals and see who is ahead in real-time.
-Integrated with Apple Health, it ensures accurate step counting while encouraging motivation and positive support from friends.
-The app’s unique design fosters lasting fitness habits through engaging challenges, keeping users active and connected.
+App stands out by combining fitness with fun through friendly competition:

+🌟 A balanced approach between fitness tracking and social engagement.
+🔋 Visual progress through a battery icon so users can easily see who’s ahead in real-time.
+🎯 Integrated with Apple Health to ensure accurate step counting.
+🤝 Encourages positive support and motivation from friends.
+🏃‍♂️ Promotes lasting fitness habits through engaging and fun challenges.
-Landing Page/ Login & Create Profile
+🌟 Landing Page/ Login & Create Profile

-We plan on having a welcome page where users can select if they wish to login or create a new account (for new users) A user can create a password (user authentication stored in Firebase)
-FLOW: Loading the app opens the landing page -> user choose login or create account and appropriate screen is pulled up

-A users profile page will track their current competition( if any) or let them start a new challenge
+Landing Page: Users are welcomed with options to log in or create a new account ✨.
+Profile Page: Tracks ongoing competitions (if any) and allows users to start new challenges 📊.

-Finding Challengers
+Finding Challengers 👥
 HOW USERS FIND CHALLENGERS
-Users add friends to their profile via searching their name If a user is not currently in a challenge, they can pick a challenger (someone who is not currently in a challenge - we will add some sort of logic to prevent selection if the person is already in a challenge)
-The user picking a challenge sets up the parameters like number of steps and number of days
-FLOW: From profile: create a new challenge-> select a challenge-> determine the parameter of the challenge-> challenge notification to second user

-Our Backend

-Profile: We plan to integrate Firebase Authentication from Google for user authentication

-Database: We plan to use Firebase Realtime Database to store and manage user data, activity details and goals

-Health Data Integration: The app integrates with Apple Health to accurately retrieve and track the user’s step data

-Push Notifications: Users will be notified of important updates, such as competition progress and challenges from friends

-Sensors

-Camera & Photo Gallery access for updating profile pictures GPS access (upcoming feature) to discover and challenge users nearby

-FUTURE PLANS

-GPS Integration - larger social engagement, find new friends, make new connections - Apple Map API Team Challenges, compete against groups of people Multiple challenges at once
-Other habits, workouts (strength training/lifting, screen time limitations, sleep etc)

-TIMELINES
- GOAL
-DATE COMPLETION
-Build skeleton of app, all necessary screens with basic text labels and button (functionality not necessary) - UI Views 11/01/2024
-View Controllers, Moving Data Between Screens, Delegates 11/11/2024
-Setup Backend/User Authentication/Camera Accessibility
-11/18/2024
-Data Effects on Screens - Percentages during challenges, data fetching during use, Wins and lose updates, Friending, can’t challenge who is in a challenge
-11/25/2024
-Finish final tweaks to UX of app, ensure app is properly functioning, all errors are handled for user input or competitions work as expected
-12/04/2024

-GROUP TIMELINES

-Skeleton: TBD
-    3 Screens: Welcome, Register, Log-In/Sign-Up
-    4 Screens: Create a Challenge, Create a Challenge Pop Up, Notification 3 Screens: User Profile, Find My Friend, Challenge Screen

-Michael: Welcome, Register, Log-In/Sign-Up
-Haidar: Create a Challenge, Create a Challenge Pop Up (Finding Users)
-Isabel: Finding Friends to Add to Profile, Challenge Accept Notification,Challenge Screen
-Soni: Personal User Profile, Challenge Screen(Battery, days left, competitor)

-Make a git repo: a branch for each person
-2 weeks: views (frontend)
-4 weeks: viewcontrollers (backend)
-1.5 weeks: refine and debug
+Users can add friends to their profile via search 🔍.
+If a user isn't in a challenge, they can pick a challenger 🏃‍♀️.
+The challenger sets the parameters (number of steps, number of days) ⏳.
+A notification is sent to the second user 📲.

+⚙️ Our Backend
+Profile: We use Firebase Authentication for secure user login 🔐.
+Database: Firebase Realtime Database stores user data, activity details, and goals 📊.
+Health Data Integration: Integrated with Apple Health for step data accuracy 🔄.
+Push Notifications: Users receive updates on competition progress and new challenges 🔔.

+🧠 Sensors
+Camera & Photo Gallery: For updating profile pictures 📸.
+GPS Access (Upcoming Feature): To discover and challenge nearby users 🌍.

+🌟 FUTURE PLANS
+GPS Integration: Engage with users nearby, make new connections with the Apple Map API 🗺️.
+Team Challenges: Compete against groups of friends 👫.
+Multiple Challenges: Participate in several challenges at once 🚀.
+Other Habits: Expand into workouts, screen time limits, sleep tracking, and more 🛌💪.

+📅 TIMELINES
+GOAL	DATE COMPLETION
+Build skeleton of app - UI Views	11/01/2024
+View Controllers, Moving Data, Delegates	11/11/2024 Backend/User Authentication/Camera Access	11/18/2024
+Data Effects on Screens	11/25/2024
+Final Tweaks & Error Handling	12/04/2024

+👥 GROUP TIMELINES
+Individual Contributions
+GROUP: Welcome, Register, Log-In/Sign-Up 📱.
+Haidar: Create a Challenge, Challenge Pop Up 🎯.
+Isabel: Finding Friends, Challenge Notification, Challenge Screen 🔔.
+Soni: Personal User Profile, Challenge Screen (Battery, Competitor) 🏋️‍♂️.

+Development Stages
+Git Repo: Branch for each person 💻.
+2 Weeks: Views (Frontend) 🎨.
+4 Weeks: ViewControllers (Backend) 🔧.
+1.5 Weeks: Refine and Debug 🐛.